 A. Baserunners required to return, or attempting to return when the ball is in play, must touch each base in regular legal reverse order.
-If a batter-baserunner or baserunner abandons a base and enters his team area or leaves the field of play, the batter-baserunner or baserunner shall be declared out immediately when he enters his team area or leaves the field of play.
+If a batter-baserunner or baserunner abandons a base and enters their team area or leaves the field of play, the batter-baserunner or baserunner shall be declared out immediately when they enter their team area or leave the field of play.